 The State of Idaho is one of numerous states across the country that are members of the Interstate Compact on Educational Opportunity for Military Children.
-As a school district within the State of Idaho subject to the laws of the State of Idaho, the District shall follow the requirements of the Compact when enrolling students for whom the Compact applies.
+As a school district within the State of Idaho subject to the laws of the State of Idaho, the District shall follow the requirements of the Compact for students who enroll at the District for whom the Compact applies.